KietLyanh/Software-Testing-2021-USTH/LyAnhKiet/Exercise-3.2.md

 Exercise 3.2

-Give a one-to-two paragraph explanation for how the inheritance hierarchy can affect controllability and observability.
+**Give a one-to-two paragraph explanation for how the inheritance hierarchy can affect controllability and observability.**<br>

 Inheritance in object-oriented programming can hinder controllability and observability.
 In some cases, a superclass has so many subclasses that it is hard to have a clear overview of the function and methods of each class.
 Moreover, methods can be overridden by a subclass, which makes it even harder to come up with test cases.